DeNADev/networking-bigswitch-l3-pe/README.md

 What the plugin does
 --------------------
 The plugin syncs logical routers with BCF Pysical Edition.
-Specifically, the plugin does as follows:
+Specifically, the plugin does the following:

  * When a network is created in OpenStack, the plugin creates tenant interfaces and a segment interface and adds a static route to the system tenant.